boldkeyboardman/S2L-ReID/README.md

-# Continuous Short-Term to Long-Term Person Re-Identification
+# Bridging the Short-Term and Long-Term Gap: A Cross-Task Continuous Learning Person Re-Identification Problem

 The *official* repository for [Bridging the Short-Term and Long-Term Gap: A Cross-Task Continuous Learning Person Re-Identification Problem], TMM 2026 (ACCEPT).